 Kids yoga allows children to explore the world through a fusion of yoga, acrobatics, circus arts, dance, drama, and adventure.
 Each class should be carefully planned to enhance children’s self-awareness.
 This is often done through targeted activities working on creative movement, group work, breathing, and meditation.
 Yoga is fast gaining popularity in Australia, first amongst adults, and now there is a wave of yoga classes for children and teens opening across Brisbane.
 In a busy age, with additional pressures at school, it makes sense for parents to be looking for external help to provide their kids with an opportunity to build their resilience, reduce their anxiety and build their stores of energy and esteem.

 Different types of yoga you might come across

-Ashtanga.
-More rigorous that Hatha, focused on the dispelling of toxins.
+- Ashtanga.
+More rigorous than Hatha, focused on the dispelling of toxins.

-Vinyasa.
+- Vinyasa.
 This is also a staple yoga style with lots of variations.
-In essence, Vinyasa is focussed on one breath per movement and will likely encompass the sun salutations.
+In essence, Vinyasa is focused on one breath per movement and will likely encompass the sun salutations.
 Vinyasa appears more like a yoga dance thanks to its fluid and smooth motions.

 What can you expect from a kids yoga class